-- a) 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - b) 90% be retained by the Community of Faith with an approved ministry plan for the use of the proceeds by the Regional Council that is financially sustainable.
-The Regional Council will normally require that the remaining capital from the sale be protected and invested and that the Community of Faith be limited to drawing up to 5% of the value of the invested capital in any given year to support its operating budget.
+d) 70% be retained by the Community of Faith with an approved ministry plan by the Regional Council for the use of the proceeds that is viable for sustaining the COF's ongoing Ministry and Outreach mission as stated in their Mission statement.
+Communities of Faith can refer to Covenant Support Leadership and the Mission Through Property Teams.
+The Regional Council will normally require that the remaining capital from the sale be protected / invested and that the Community of Faith be limited to drawing up to 5% of the value of the invested capital in any given year to support its operating budget.
 If the Community of Faith puts before the Regional Council a ministry plan, the Regional Council may allow the Community of Faith to use some or all of the remaining capital from the sale to implement the ministry plan.
 This may include capital expenses.